Volkswagen: Draft deal in scandal contains $4.3B in fines

-FRANKFURT, Germany (AP) — Volkswagen said Tuesday that it is in “advanced talks” with United States authorities over a proposed settlement in its diesel emissions scandal under which the company would pay $4.3 billion in criminal and civil fines.
+FRANKFURT, Germany (AP) — German automaker Volkswagen AG said Tuesday that it was in “advanced talks” with United States authorities over a proposed settlement in its diesel emissions scandal under which the company would pay $4.3 billion in criminal and civil fines.

-The draft settlement would include the appointment of an independent monitor for three years.
+The draft settlement with the U.S. Department of Justice and U.S. Customs and Border Protection would include the appointment of an independent monitor to oversee the company’s compliance and control measures for three years.

 A company statement issued Tuesday said that under the proposal Volkswagen would agree to “a guilty plea” to criminal law provisions.